gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 - A **Notifications** list: "Someone sent you a message while your app was closed."
 - A **Product Updates** list: "Here’s what’s new in the product this month."

 When you create your lists, always give them **clear titles and descriptions**.
-People should immediately understand what kind of emails they’ll receive and how often.
-A vague list name like *General Updates* won’t help anyone, but *Product Updates (monthly features and news)* sets expectations.
+People should immediately understand what kind of emails they’ll receive.
+If you want, you can include frequency in the title (e.g. “Product Updates (Monthly)”), but it’s also fine to highlight it in the description instead.
 Clear communication reduces unsubscribes and builds trust.

 **Here’s what a subscription preferences page can look like:**
 ![Example subscription preferences page with multiple lists and pause/unsubscribe options.](./lesson-01-subscription-preferences.png)

 In this example, users can see each list with a clear name and description.
 They can pause or unsubscribe from individual lists, or choose to stop all emails at once.
 This makes it easy for users to stay in control while still keeping the option to stay subscribed to the topics that matter most to them.

+**Best practices for defining your lists:**
+- Use clear, human-friendly list names.
+- Add short descriptions that explain content and frequency.
+- Always give both global and per-list unsubscribe options.
+- Offer a pause option if possible.
+It’s not a silver bullet, but it can save you a few unsubscribes.

+As a SaaS founder, organizing your lists early helps you avoid headaches later when your product (and your communication) start to scale.

 ## Collecting Your First Contacts